 - Forward-only mode: The MBS receives complete IP packets and forwards the ingested packets as MBS PDUs.
 The MBSTF re-uses the Group Communication Delivery Method as defined in clause 8A of [7] and the Forward-Only Mode of the Transparent Delivery Method as defined in clause 8B of [7].

+NOTE: A specific treatment of RTP sessions, for example as provided by the MBMS Streaming Delivery Method, is not provided by MBS User Services.
+However, RTP sessions may be delivered in proxy or forward-only mode.

 7.2.3 Session Description

 7.2.3.1 General